 But what if your real objective with APIs is to join the API Economy, for those APIs to be the digital “face” of your firm?
 This makes the design of those APIs paramount, and means you should use a design-first approach to defining your APIs (a.k.a. “contract-first” or “interface-first”).
 Your API portfolio is your digital business, and you should no more leave the design of your digital business to a random collection of development projects, than a bank would leave the design of its branches to the people who work in them.
-If you’re at #SXSW this week, be sure to check out this great session:

 The keyword to remember is interoperability.
 If an API will only ever matter to the team that’s building it, and will only ever be the slave to their app, then code-first is OK.
 But if an API is the boundary between one team that provides the API, and multiple teams that will consume it, then:

 - These APIs play a much more critical part in delivering the capabilities of your digital business – and you must govern their design to ensure you achieve interoperability between API consumers and providers.

 - These API designs are crucial to your ability to achieve objectives such as delivering OmniChannel experiences to your customers.
 This is the only way you can deliver the consistent information, consistent outcomes, and friction-free commerce your customers expect from a digital firm.

 - Humans must understand your APIs.
 This requirement plays a bigger role in your API design approach than any other constraint you face.
 It’s highly unlikely that an API that mirrors the object graph of a single application will pass this test, except to the programmers who wrote that app.

 One of the things developers like about code-first is automation, but the good news is that you can leverage automation for a design-first approach, too, through using tools like ignite and Swagger, together, to automate your API design lifecycle.
 Swagger is the most widely adopted design-first environment for APIs, which is why ignite integrates it into its API design approach.